Exponentiable Grothendieck categories in flat Algebraic Geometry: Continuous linear categories and injective Grothendieck categories

 The theory of continuous categories was initiated in poset theory, where continuous lattices emerged naturally as those complete lattices for which taking suprema of directed subsets commutes with taking infima of arbitrary subsets \cite{zbMATH03379785}.
-They became relevant in the study of exponentiable objects in the category of topological spaces after the seminal work of Hyland \cite{hyland81}.
-Hyland showed that a topological space is exponentiable if and only if its frame of opens is a continuous lattice.
+They became relevant in the study of exponentiable objects in the category of topological spaces and in the category of locales after the seminal works of Day and Kelly \cite{daykelly70} and Hyland \cite{hyland81}.
+A topological space is exponentiable if and only if its frame of opens is a continuous lattice, and more generally a locale is exponentiable if and only if it is continuous.
 The same intuition has led to the definition of continuous topos \cite{johnstonejoyal82} and continuous $\infty$-topos \cite{anellejay18}.

-\begin{defn} A linear category with directed colimits $\ca$ is \emph{continuous} if in the diagram below the left adjoint $\text{colim}$ has a left adjoint.